romaschka1/Data-Structures-Algorithms/README.md

 # 8. Recursion
 Before covering more advanced topics let's review recursion. <br>

-Resursion - the programming pattern, where function call itself multiple times. <br>
+Recursion - the programming pattern, where a function calls itself multiple times. <br>
-With each call we put our current function inside `call stack` and continue calling next functions. <br>
+With each call, we put our current function inside `call stack` and continue calling the next functions. <br>
-When you writting recursive function you must define the `base case`, some condition where function will stop execution, to prevent `infinity loop`. <br>
+When you write a recursive function you must define the `base case`, some condition where a function will stop execution, to prevent `infinity loop`. <br>
-After we reach point where last function reach it's `base case`, we look at the `call stack` and `pop` each function from the end.
+After we reach a point where the last function reaches its `base case`, we look at the `call stack` and `pop` each function from the end.
-When the `call stack` is empty end each function reach it's `base case` we exit the function.
+When the `call stack` is empty end each function reaches its `base case` we exit the function.

 Let's see the implementation of recursion on some example. <br>